 What's left for human brokers if AI does the outreach?

 The conversation that closes — building trust, qualifying, handling objections, and structuring the deal.
 None of that goes to software.
-Brokers spend less time hunting for someone who'll talk and more time doing the high-skill human work that actually makes deals.
+And the quality of those conversations rises, because the broker isn't worn down by hours of cold dials before each one.

 Who wins as cold calling changes?